minhas1723/YOLO_MODEL_TESTER/README.md

 ## Contributing

 We welcome contributions to improve this project!
-Please follow these steps:

-1. Check the [open issues](https://github.com/minhas1723/YOLO_MODEL_TESTER/issues) or create a new one to discuss your ideas
-2. Fork the repository and create a branch following our naming conventions
-3. Make your changes following our code style guidelines
-4. Submit a pull request with a clear description of the changes

-For detailed instructions, please read our [contribution guidelines](CONTRIBUTING.md).
+Please check our [contribution guidelines](CONTRIBUTING.md) for details on how to contribute.

 ## License